sunxvming/obsidian-vscode-editor/README.md

 ## Basic features
+- It **does not depend on** any third-party network services and can be used even when not connected to the internet.
 - Support for viewing and editing files in various code formats, just like editing code with VSCode.
 - Supports customization of the editor's theme colors, including light and dark themes.
 - Allows customization of the editor's font size, and provides a shortcut to adjust the font size using Ctrl + mouse wheel.